esragcetnky/multibot_interface_project/README.md

 - Logs are stored in the `logs/` folder:
   - `middleware.log` for middleware events and errors
   - `streamlit_app.log` for frontend events and errors
-  - `ask_me_anything.log` for Ask Me Anything bot logs
-  - `grammar_helper.log` for Grammar Helper bot logs
+  - `ask_me_anything.log`, `grammar_helper.log`, `compare_files.log`, `faiss_db.log` for bot/component logs
 - Credentials and sensitive info must be kept private in `shared/credentials.yml`.
-- Uploaded files are stored in `data/uploads/`.
+- Uploaded files are stored in `data/uploads/` and indexed for retrieval.
+- Vector DBs are stored in `data/vectorstores/`.

 ---

 ## Future Enhancements

-- Implement logic for all bots in their respective `service.py` and `main.py` files.
+- Implement more advanced logic for all bots in their respective `service.py` and `main.py` files.
 - Add more bots under `bots/`
 - Improve error handling and retry mechanisms
 - Enhance UI/UX with richer chat features and file uploads
 - Containerize with Docker for easier deployment
+- Add user authentication and access control

 ---